elucidator8918/Datasets-and-Codes-of-the-PCOSClassify/README.md

 #### Binary Classification:

-- All models can be found here - `/Binary-Classification/ML_Models.ipynb`
+- The models can be found here - `/Binary-Classification/ML_Models.ipynb`

 #### Multi-label Classification:

-- All models can be found here - `/Multi-label-Classification/ML_Models.ipynb`
+- The models can be found here - `/Multi-label-Classification/ML_Models.ipynb`

 ### Transfer Learning (Deep Learning Architectures)